MantisVision/webUtils/docs/integrationguide.md

 This guide aims to present the way in which both mentioned implementations use the core library.
 It might not be the universal way or the most optimal for each environment, but the guide might give the integration developers at least the rough idea of what needs to be done on their end.
-Furthermore it also poinst some well-known bumps along the way (particularly regarding iOS Safari behaviour).
+Furthermore it also points some well-known bumps along the way (particularly regarding iOS Safari behavior).

 For the sake of simplicity, the following guide concerns only with ``@mantisvision/ryskurl``, since that is probably what the integrators will be mostly interested in.
 However, ``@mantisvision/ryskstream`` is very similar in essance, save